influxdata/influxdb/query/docs/SPEC.md

-    group(by:["host"]) // group records by their "host" value group(except:["_time", "region", "_value"]) // group records by all other columns except for _time, region, and _value group(by:[]) // group all records into a single partition group(except:[]) // group records into all unique partitions
+    group(by:["host"]) // group records by their "host" value group(except:["_time", "region", "_value"]) // group records by all other columns except for _time, region, and _value group(by:[]) // group all records into a single group group(except:[]) // group records into all unique groups

 [IMPL#322](https://github.com/influxdata/platform/query/issues/322) Investigate always keeping all columns in group.

 #### Window

-Window partitions records based on a time value.
+Window groups records based on a time value.
-New columns are added to uniquely identify each window and those columns are added to the partition key of the output tables.
+New columns are added to uniquely identify each window and those columns are added to the group key of the output tables.

 A single input record will be placed into zero or more output tables, depending on the specific windowing function.